Brightscout/mattermost-test-management/data/test-cases/plugins/zoom/general/Zoom_icon_in_app_bar.md

 **Step 1**

 1. Connect your MM account to your Zoom account using the slash command `/zoom connect`.
-2. Set the Zoom setting by running the slash command `/zoom settings` to `Yes` for using Personal Meeting ID when starting a meeting.
+2. Set the Zoom setting by running the slash command `/zoom settings` to `Yes` for using Personal Meeting ID when creating a meeting.
-3. Click on the Zoom icon in the app bar/channel header when there is no other new Zoom meeting in the channel or DM/GM on MM.
+3. Click on the Zoom icon in the app bar/channel header when there is no recent Zoom meeting in the channel or DM/GM on MM.

 **Step 2**

 1. Connect your MM account to your Zoom account using the slash command `/zoom connect`.
-2. Set the Zoom setting by running the slash command `/zoom settings` to `No` for using Personal Meeting ID when starting a meeting.
+2. Set the Zoom setting by running the slash command `/zoom settings` to `No` for using Personal Meeting ID when creating a meeting.
-3. Click on the Zoom icon in the app bar/channel header when there is no other new Zoom meeting in the channel or DM/GM on MM.
+3. Click on the Zoom icon in the app bar/channel header when there is no recent Zoom meeting in the channel or DM/GM on MM.

 **Step 3**

 1. Connect your MM account to your Zoom account using the slash command `/zoom connect`.
-2. Set the Zoom setting by running the slash command `/zoom settings` to `Ask` for using Personal Meeting ID when starting a meeting.
+2. Set the Zoom setting by running the slash command `/zoom settings` to `Ask` for using Personal Meeting ID when creating a meeting.
-3. Click on the Zoom icon in the app bar/channel header when there is no other new Zoom meeting in the channel or DM/GM on MM.
+3. Click on the Zoom icon in the app bar/channel header when there is no recent Zoom meeting in the channel or DM/GM on MM.

 **Step 4**